pungggi/mouse_gestures/README.md

 2. If pattern matching is enabled, the system checks each pattern-type gesture configuration
 3. The gesture string is tested against each regex pattern using JavaScript's `RegExp.test()`
 4. The first matching pattern's commands are executed

-Performance considerations:

-- Complex regex patterns may impact performance if overused
-- Patterns are compiled and cached for better performance

 ### Troubleshooting